-There has been a continuous increase in the number of grants awarded for research efforts in this domain; NCI has emerged as the leading funding institute in terms of awarding grants.
+There has been a continuous increase in the number of grants awarded for research efforts in the Fc fusion protein market; NCI has emerged as the leading funding institute in terms of awarding grants.
 Majority of the grants were awarded for non-SBIR / STTR purposes; several of these grants have been raised for a period of less than five years.
 Around 210 grants were awarded in the last year; National Cancer Institute, Emory University and Brigham and Women’s Hospital emerged as the most popular recipient organizations

-Over time, close to 10,000 patents related to fc-fusion therapies have been filed / granted, indicating the increased R&D activity in this field.
-In addition to industry players, various academic institutes have filed multiple patents related to fc-fusion therapies.
+Over time, close to 10,000 patents related to fc fusion protein therapies have been filed / granted, indicating the increased R&D activity in this field.
+In addition to industry players, various academic institutes have filed multiple patents related to fc-fusion protein therapies.
 We estimated the relative valuation of the patents based on parameters including patent age, citations and geographical reach.

 Since the first description of Fc fusion protein in 1989, interest these therapeutics has intensified; this is evident from the volume of literature published since 2010.
 Over the years, there has been a gradual increase in the number of publications related to fc fusion therapeutics, including articles focused on understanding the new developments within this domain.
 Majority of the publications were focused on Fc fusion therapies being investigated for various oncological and blood disorders; such articles account for 70% of the total number of publications.